UBC-MDS/fxtracker/README.md

 163.68

-### To look up the first date (reverse chronological order) on which the target price falling between day high and day low based on the availability of data:
+### To look up the most recent date on which the target price falling between day high and day low of that day:

     fx_rate_lookup('EURUSD', 1.072)